hardliner66/timetracking/README.md

 # if true, calling start when already running inserts a stop event and a start event.
 auto_insert_stop = false

+# if true, tt will recursively search parent dirs for project settings
+enable_project_settings = true
 ```

+The order in which config files are read is:
+- global
+- project
+- local

+Configs override earlier loaded configs.

+Project configs are special and will be search recursively upwards, starting from the current directory.
+So if your in /a/b/c the search order will be:
+- /a/b/c/timetracking.project.toml
+- /a/b/timetracking.project.toml
+- /a/timetracking.project.toml
+- /timetracking.project.toml

+Project configs can be disabled in the global config file.

 ## Starship